Molik-Singla/Technical-Thapa-Codefest/README.md

     ✅ Login/ Signup and Logout ( Login/ Signup info will saved in Cookies , Login triggers Cart update if you added Items in Cart Earlier ).

+    ✅ Logout Functionality ( Logout button will only appear if we have Login, Appears in Login Section ).

     ✅ Cart, need to Login/ Signup to Add items ( Can add or Remove items in Cart,  Items will also saved in Cookies ).